The Howard Goding collection is comprised of six series:

 - Notebook, Ledger, Catalog

 - Publicity materials

-Goding's Harmony notebook contains harmonic exercises that he probably composed as a student.
+The entire collection spans the years 1910?-1979.
+Goding's Harmony notebook contains harmonic exercises that he probably composed as a student, probably in 1910 or 1911.
 The ledger contains a listing of Goding's students from the academic year 1943-1944.
-The one folder of correspondence contains two greeting cards and a few empty envelopes.
-The next folder includes several concert programs that range in date from 1936-1960, including two from the BSO and one from Jordan Hall.
+The NEC catalog is from the year 1929-1930.
+The first folder of correspondence contains two greeting cards and a few empty envelopes; the second contains two letters to Goding from a Japanese woman whose daughter had studied with him.
+The two folders of programs span from 1915-1930 and 1932-1979 respectively and include two from the BSO, one from the Boston Pops, several from Jordan Hall, a few from the University of Idaho, several from other Massachusetts venues, as well as a few programs of the Goding-Thiede-Zeidl trio.
 Goding's publicity materials include press brochures/flyers and a poster.
-The fifth series contains newspaper clippings about Goding’s performances, primarily from the 1930s (which have been photocopied for preservation purposes).
-The final series includes several photographs including two large portraits of Goding, two copies of the same photo of a group of people (faculty?) including Goding, a picture of Goding with two other men, as well as autographed photos of Goding's teacher, George Proctor and Paul Shirley.
-The entire collection spans the years 1928-1960, with the majority being from 1932-1937.
+The fifth series contains several folders of newspaper clippings about Goding’s performances, primarily from the 1930s (which have been photocopied for preservation purposes).
+Each envelope of clippings is given its own folder.
+The sixth series includes several photographs including two large portraits of Goding, two copies of the same photo of a group of people (faculty?) including Goding, a picture of Goding with two other men, as well as autographed photos of Goding's teacher, George Proctor and Paul Shirley.
+The two compact discs are part 1 and 2 of Goding’s 50th anniversary piano recital from 1969.